UlianaNad/chat-app/README.md

 ## Platform Compatibility

-<p>The application is designed to be responsive and adaptable to desktop, tablet, and mobile devices.
-It has three breakpoints: 1440 pixels, 768 pixels, and 320 pixels respectively.</p>
+The application is designed to be responsive and adaptable to desktop, tablet, and mobile devices.
+It has three breakpoints: 1440 pixels, 768 pixels, and 320 pixels respectively.

 ## User Authentication

-<p>Water Tracker includes user registration, login, and password recovery functionalities to ensure user privacy and security.</p>
+Water Tracker includes user registration, login, and password recovery functionalities to ensure user privacy and security.

 ## Customization

-<p>Users can input their personal information in the Settings section.
-This includes adding a photo, specifying gender, name, and updating password or email.</p>
+Users can input their personal information in the Settings section.
+This includes adding a photo, specifying gender, name, and updating password or email.

 ## Water Intake Tracking

-<p>Users can log their water intake manually or set a daily water intake goal.
-The application suggests a recommended water intake based on user weight, but users can also set their own target.</p>
+Users can log their water intake manually or set a daily water intake goal.
+The application suggests a recommended water intake based on user weight, but users can also set their own target.

 ## Statistics and Progress

-<p>Users can view their water consumption statistics for the month in a calendar view.
-Additionally, a progress panel shows the user's water intake progress for the current day.</p>
+Users can view their water consumption statistics for the month in a calendar view.
+Additionally, a progress panel shows the user's water intake progress for the current day.

 ## Aim of the project